top of page

 3. Yoga is derived from an Eastern religion, but it's ok to drop that part and focus only on the physical aspects of the practice.

 We recognize that anyone worried about how yoga may conflict with their religion must be very serious about their faith.
 It is our intent to represent Yoga as accurately as possible.
-Yoga comes from a tradition that includes multiple religions and philosophies.
-One major difference between Yoga and the Abrahamic religions is that in Yoga, there is no belief required.
+Yoga comes from a tradition that includes multiple religions and philosophies including Buddhism, Hinduism, Jainism, Tantra, and Sankhya.
 Yoga is about open inquiry rather than belief.
-If one believes that inquiry with an open mind is dangerous, Yoga is probably not for them -- at least not at this point in their life (beliefs often change and evolve.)
+If one believes that inquiry with an open mind is dangerous, Yoga is probably not for them -- at least not at this point in their life.
+Beliefs often change.

-The Western narrative about yoga must be re-written if we are to maintain the authenticity of the tradition.
-It is not our job as yoga educators to proselytize, convince or "win over" anyone to make them "believe in" yoga.
+It is not our job as yoga educators to convince or "win over" anyone to make them "believe in" yoga.
 Teaching yoga is an opportunity for us to share something we love, and what we love about it.
-We look forward to practicing with you.
+We look forward to practicing with you!